VladyslavGapyak/VladyslavGapyak.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

+I am Vladyslav, a mathematician with a passion for applications.
+In my PhD project I develop algorithms for the imaging reconstruction problem in Magnetic Particle Imaging for both the model-based and system-matrix-based approaches.
+For a list of publications, click [here](/vladyslavgapyak/publications/).
+I approach this problem using both classical and machine-learning-driven methods.

+I am a member of the [ACIDA Lab](https://fbmn.h-da.de/acida)-Algorithms for Computer Vision, Imaging and Data Analysis.

 <!-- Timeline CSS -->
 <style>